Hackathon reporting surface

 How to read it

-Use it to verify that imports are coming from the intended template format.
+Use it to confirm uploads are coming from the expected workbook format.

-Whether the signed-in viewer was eligible to score the entry tied to the event.
+Whether the signed-in viewer was allowed to vote on the project tied to the event.

 Typical values or units